Dicainum/Crash-Beat/README.md

 ## Crash them in beat!
-> The game was released in a test build with the support of users Rymaka, HLГ undr hrvst.
+> The game was released in a test build with the support of users Rymaka, HLГ undr hrvst, Dicainum